-“The biggest thing for me there was learning how to work in front of the extremely hard to please south Philadelphia fans of CZW.
-Forever I am thankful that I got my start in the Combat Zone, I think mainly because those fans were not going to give you anything unless they were completely blown away.
-So when I left CZW, it’s like every crowd that I worked, I feel spoiled because the fans there are just so receptive and so entertaining and really came there to enjoy pro wrestling.
-So as far as the CZW fans go they are really hard to please and really hard to impress.
-But once you have their respect you have it forever.
-It’s a fun challenge when you start off with a company like CZW.
-I learned from a lot of different guys there too.
+“The biggest thing for me there was learning how to work in front of the extremely hard to please south Philadelphia fans….
+Forever I am thankful that I got my start in the Combat Zone.
+I think mainly because those fans were not going to give you anything unless they were completely blown away.
+So when I left… it’s like every crowd that I worked.
+I feel spoiled because the fans there are just so receptive and so entertaining.
+They really came there to enjoy pro wrestling.
+So as far as the fans go they are really hard to please and really hard to impress.
+But once you have their respect you have it forever.,,, I learned from a lot of different guys there too.

-During his years in Ring of Honor, he captured their world championship on three separate occasions, and with each win took the title to new heights.
+During his years in Ring of Honor, he captured their world championship on three separate occasions.
+With each win he took the title to new heights.
 During a very heated storyline, he challenged Jay Lethal and actually cut Lethal’s hair, showing the depths he would sink to in order to embarrass his competition.
 In an infamous no disqualification match, he stapled signs to Jay Briscoe’s forehead, and as part of another angle he mocked and beat down Michael Elgin in a gang attack, while his wife looked on and horror.

-The last faction he was affiliated with in Ring of Honor resulted in a dramatic exit not just from the group, but the company.
+The last faction he was affiliated with in Ring of Honor resulted in a dramatic exit.
+It was not just from the group, but the company as well.

-He rejoined his old friends Matt and Nick Jackson in the Bullet Club, forming the North American contingent of the group along with Hangman Page.
+He rejoined his old friends Matt and Nick Jackson in the Bullet Club.
+Together they formed the North American contingent of the group along with Hangman Page.
 However, on May 17th, 2017, after War of the Worlds in a match that saw him defeated by Hiroshi Tanahashi, he was excommunicated by his friends the Young Bucks and replaced with ‘The Villian’ Marty Scurll.